Connecting Microsoft Access to Apache Tomcat

 • my_database_username and my_database_password with a valid user name and password for the target database.
 If your database does not require a user name and password, omit the username and password atributes.

-• my_username and my_password with a valid user name and password for the machine where the JOB Server is running.
+• my_username and my_password with a valid user name and password for the machine where the JDBC-ODBC Bridge server is running.

-• my_host with the host name or IP address of the JOB Server machine.
+• my_host with the host name or IP address of the JDBC-ODBC Bridge server machine.

-• my_dsn with the System ODBC data source on the JOB Server machine that you want to access.
+• my_dsn with the system ODBC data source on the JDBC-ODBC Bridge server machine that you want to access.

 Note For readability, the JDBC URL has been split over two lines.
 Edit the URL so that the value occupies only one line.